-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Through the CARES Act, people who previously did not qualify, like gig workers, can also now apply through the VEC and get benefits.

-You can learn more about the coming unemployment insurance changes here.
+You can learn more about the coming unemployment insurance changes

 Governor Northam was asked why, while President Donald Trump says "he's a glass half full kind of guy" and hopes to reopen the country soon, he instead provides somber updates.